MerouaneBH/Rolling-SideBar/README.md

-# this code is implementation of a rolling left-side-bar with css proparties no javascript.
+# this code is implementation of a rolling left-side-bar with using css proparties no javascript.